 SMS Identity Confirmation

-The ability to access your portfolio management software from anywhere from anywhere is one of the major benefits of being on the Salesforce.com platform.
-Risks are mitigated by requiring identity verification when users login from a new location.
-This has historically been in the form of an email but a new SMS based confirmation is currently being rolled out as the default option.
+The ability to access your portfolio management software from anywhere is one of the major benefits of being on the Salesforce.com platform.
+Risks are mitigated by requiring identity verification when users log in from a new location.
+This has historically been in the form of an email but a new SMS-based confirmation is currently being rolled out as the default option.
 You may be prompted to enter your mobile phone number when logging in.
 We recommend you do this.

 Update Session Settings